 Palaces, temples, and cityscapes

 Let´s begin in the capital city of Bangkok.
 No visit in Thailand is complete without seeing this megalopolis.
 The city can be overwhelming, with a multitude of streets and waterways.
-The first stop on your visit to Thailand should the Grand Palace.
+The first stop on your visit in Thailand should the Grand Palace.
 This is not just a single building, but a complex.
-It comprises royal residences, temples, government buildings, art, and religious artifacts.
+It comprises royal residences, temples, government buildings, art and religious artefacts.
 It should take you at least a few hours to fully enjoy the entire site.
 Many of the edifices are adorned with gold.
 The site really details the history of the Thai royal family and the importance that they have had in Thai society.
 A must-see really is the Royal Monastery of the Emerald Buddha, one of the most important religious sites in Thailand.
-The Royal Palace allows a glimpse into the main concepts of Thai society, a must for any visit to Thailand.
+The Royal Palace allows a glimpse into the main concepts of Thai society, a must for any visit in Thailand.

 Whilst you are in Bangkok, it might be worthwhile to make a trip to the iconic floating market.
 The most famous of these is Damnoen Saduak, which is outside Bangkok itself.
 Here you can buy food, souvenirs, clothes, and a multitude of fruits and vegetables.
 The market itself is not only crowded with tourists, but also with locals.
 It is an essential part of local Thai culture and is highly recommended for any visit in Thailand.

 Travelling further north, a stop in Chiang Mai is also a good idea.
 The city has many temples, restaurants, and an extremely laid back atmosphere.
 They have a nightly market, which draws tourists and locals alike.
 Here you can sample some delicious street food, as well as purchase local artisanal crafts.
 A perfect way to acclimatise to the culture on your visit in Thailand.

 Nature and wildlife on a visit to Thailand